AANovokhatskiy/pyscarcopula/docs/guide/rvine-conditioning.md

 ## Practical Guidance

-Use `given_vars` during fit when the production conditioning set is known and must be fast.
+Use `given_vars` during fit when the conditioning indices are known in advance and prediction must avoid MCMC refinement.
 Use direct `given` at prediction time for ad hoc conditioning.

 Use `return_diagnostics=True` when validating a new conditional workflow.
 It shows whether prediction used the exact suffix path or the approximate